 to an assault arising in and out of the employee's employment.

 Members of the Tennessee Consolidated Retirement System (TCRS) who become permanently and totally disabled prior to eligibility for a service retirement allowance may be eligible for accidental disability benefits if their injury occurred in the performance of duty.
-Contact the Office of Human Resources or the TCRS disability office at 1-800-922-7772 for additional information.
+Contact the TCRS disability office at 1-800-922-7772 for additional information.

 Who to Notify When an Accident Occurs